State Policy Weekly Update 2/25/2022 - NORML

 Alaska

-Legislation is pending, Senate Bill 207, to shield the records of low-level marijuana possession crimes from specific types of criminal history background checks..
+Legislation is pending, Senate Bill 207, to shield the records of low-level marijuana possession crimes from specific types of criminal history background checks.

 Send a message to your lawmakers in support of this effort.

-Note: Update: This week, the bill passed the Senate and House.
-After a procedural reading, it advances to the Governor.
-Update: The chamber had debated the proposals, rejected several GOP-led amendments and advanced them to third reading on Wednesday.
-Now lawmakers have given final passage to the referendum and implementation measures—in votes of 96-34 and 92-37, respectively—sending them to the Senate.